Related pages Radiation Resistance

 The nearfield generally refers to or includes the area where "static" or induction fields still have a noticeable influence.

-The Fresnel (fre-nel, no "S" sound) zone is the area where pattern is still being formed.
+The Fresnel (fre-nel, no "S" sound) region is the area where the radiation field pattern or shape is still being formed.
 It may or may not include induction field areas.

 Physically large arrays almost always have a physically large Fresnel zone.
 Even simple omni-verticals have a Fresnel zone extending out a few wavelengths.
 The field impedance may or may not have already been established in the Fresnel zone.